Sure, we would all love to take a couple weeks off and enjoy life on the road. However, for some of us, that is not a luxury we can afford.

 While working electronically as much as possible makes working on the road easier, sometimes snail mail is the only way to get certain projects done.

 The next step is easy, have documents scanned to read virtually, forward letters and packages anywhere and even have that junk mail shredded.
-This service is a must for working road warriors.

 You will likely know ahead of time that you’ve got a trip coming up.
 Thus, it may be a good idea for you to put in some extra hours and get as much work done ahead of time as possible.